wildonion/hoopoe/README.md

 > make sure you've done following configurations properly before pushing to your repo:

+- **step0)** create database with the same name inside the `.env` file on the VPS using command.

-- **step0)** generate new ssl dh params for nginx using `openssl dhparam -out infra/docker/nginx/ssl-dhparams.pem 4096` command.
+- **step1)** generate new ssl dh params for nginx using `openssl dhparam -out infra/docker/nginx/ssl-dhparams.pem 4096` command.

-- **step1)** setup ssl certs using `renew.sh` script and nginx config files per each domain and subdomain then put them inside `infra/docker/nginx` folder, **you MUST do this before you get pushed to the repo on github** cause there is already an nginx container inside the `docker-compose.yml` needs its files to be there to move them into the container on every push!
+- **step2)** setup ssl certs using `renew.sh` script and nginx config files per each domain and subdomain then put them inside `infra/docker/nginx` folder, **you MUST do this before you get pushed to the repo on github** cause there is already an nginx container inside the `docker-compose.yml` needs its files to be there to move them into the container on every push!

-- **step2)** you would probably want to make `logs` dir and `docker.hoopoe.app` routes secure and safe, you can achieve this by adding an auth gaurd on the docker registry subdomain and the logs dir inside their nginx config files eventually setup the password for them by running `sudo apt-get install -y apache2-utils && htpasswd -c infra/docker/nginx/.htpasswd hoopoe` command, the current one is `hoopoe@1234`.
+- **step3)** you would probably want to make `logs` dir and `docker.hoopoe.app` routes secure and safe, you can achieve this by adding an auth gaurd on the docker registry subdomain and the logs dir inside their nginx config files eventually setup the password for them by running `sudo apt-get install -y apache2-utils && htpasswd -c infra/docker/nginx/.htpasswd hoopoe` command, the current one is `hoopoe@1234`.

-- **step3)** run `sudo rm .env && sudo mv .env.prod .env` then update necessary variables inside `.env` file.
+- **step4)** run `sudo rm .env && sudo mv .env.prod .env` then update necessary variables inside `.env` file.

-- **step4)** connect your device to github for workflow actions using `gh auth login -s workflow`, this allows you to push to the repo.
+- **step5)** connect your device to github for workflow actions using `gh auth login -s workflow`, this allows you to push to the repo.

-- **step5)** setup `DOCKER_PASSWORD`, `DOCKER_USERNAME`, `SERVER_HOST`, `SERVER_USER` and `SERVER_PASSWORD` secrets on your repository.
+- **step6)** setup `DOCKER_PASSWORD`, `DOCKER_USERNAME`, `SERVER_HOST`, `SERVER_USER` and `SERVER_PASSWORD` secrets on your repository.

-- **step6)** created a `/root/hoopoe` folder on your VPS containing the `docker-compose.yml` file only and update its path inside the `cicd.yml` file in ssh action part where you're changing directory to where the docker compose file is in.
+- **step7)** created a `/root/hoopoe` folder on your VPS containing the `docker-compose.yml` file only and update its path inside the `cicd.yml` file in ssh action part where you're changing directory to where the docker compose file is in.

-- **step7)** make sure the docker [registry](https://distribution.github.io/distribution/) service is up and running on your VPS (run `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2`) and you have an already setup the `docker.hoopoe.app` subdomain for that which is pointing to the `http://localhost:5000`. use this command to run a registry docker `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2`.
+- **step8)** make sure the docker [registry](https://distribution.github.io/distribution/) service is up and running on your VPS (run `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2`) and you have an already setup the `docker.hoopoe.app` subdomain for that which is pointing to the `http://localhost:5000`. use this command to run a registry docker `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2`.

-- **step8)** each internal image name inside your compose file must be prefixed with your docker hub registry endpoint which currently the hub has setup to `docker.youwho.club` endpoint, doing so tells docker to pull images from there cause as we know this subdoamin is already pointing to the docker registry hosted on `localhost:5000` on VPS.
+- **step9)** each internal image name inside your compose file must be prefixed with your docker hub registry endpoint which currently the hub has setup to `docker.youwho.club` endpoint, doing so tells docker to pull images from there cause as we know this subdoamin is already pointing to the docker registry hosted on `localhost:5000` on VPS.

 > **current hub registry is set to `docker.youwho.club`.**

 #### ☕ What's happening inside the `cicd.yml` file?

-- **step1)** read the codes inside the repository to find the `docker-compose.yml` file.
+- **step1)** it reads the codes inside the repository to find the `docker-compose.yml` file.

-- **step1)** try to login (docker username and password) to your custom docker hub (the registry on your VPS secured with nginx auth gaurd).
+- **step1)** tries to login (docker username and password) to your custom docker hub (the registry on your VPS secured with nginx auth gaurd).

-- **step2)** build all docker container images inside your `docker-compose.yml` file.
+- **step2)** builda all docker container images inside your `docker-compose.yml` file.

-- **step3)** eventually it push them to your custom docker hub registry.
+- **step3)** eventually it pushes them to your custom docker hub registry.

-- **step4)** ssh to the VPS and cd to where you've put the `docker-compose.yml` file in there then pull and up all pushed docker containers from the VPS hub inside the VPS.
+- **step4)** does ssh to the VPS and cd to where you've put the `docker-compose.yml` file in there then pull and up all pushed docker containers from the VPS hub inside the VPS.

+#### last but not least!

+use postman to check the server health and register notif producer and consumer.